Sexual Misconduct / Title IX

 Reporting

-• The College is obligated to follow all federal and state compliance regulations.
-Failure on the part of any employee to comply with associated laws and regulations may be a violation of terms of a contract and may be subject to disciplinary action up to and including dismissal for cause.
+- The College is obligated to follow all federal and state compliance regulations.
+Failure on the part of any employee to comply with associated laws and regulations may be a violation of the terms of a contract and may be subject to disciplinary action up to and including dismissal for cause.

 Report to the Title IX Coordinator: